Wildhoney/Leaflet.FreeDraw/README.md

 `L.FreeDraw` also ships with the `freeDraw.unsetMode` for unsetting a mode based on the current mode.

-You may also listen to updates of the mode using the `freeDraw.on('freedraw/mode')` event.
+You may also listen to updates of the mode using the `freeDraw.on('mode')` event.

 ### Class Names